 It was for some time my son was planning for slow food lunch.
 The Durga Puja days also mean feasting.
-We decided to go for the slow food lunch at Ajam Emba — an indigenous slow-food eatery in Ranchi serving authentic Oraon dishes.
+We decided to go for the slow food lunch at Ajam Emba — an indigenous slow-food eatery, tucked away on the sidelines of the busy Kanke Road, in Ranchi, serving authentic Oraon dishes.
 Ajam Emba in Kurukh language means great taste, healthy food.

 Oraon, also called Kurukh, are aboriginal people of the Chota Nagpur region in the state of Jharkhand, India.
 The Oraons themselves use the name Kurukh, possibly after a mythical Oraon king called Karakh.
 They speak a Dravidian language akin to Gondi and other tribal languages of central India.
 “Oraon” is an exonym assigned by neighbouring Munda people, meaning “to roam.”
 According to the Indian Anthropological Society, Konkan is said to be the original home of the Kurukh tribes from where they migrated to the Chota Nagpur region, where they settled in the vicinity of Munda-speaking tribes.
 Historians indicate this may have occurred around 100 BCE.

-When we reached the Ajam Emba restaurant off Kanke Road in Ranchi, we encountered a scene more common to nearby rural hinterlands than to typical urban-styled restaurants of the city.
+When we reached the Ajam Emba restaurant, we encountered a scene more common to nearby rural hinterlands than to typical urban-styled restaurants of the city.
 Murals in the style of local indigenous communities decorate the walls.
 We had to leave our shoes outside before entering the restaurant.
 I haven’t been to any restaurant before where I had to leave my shoes outside.

 The restaurant’s menu is rooted in the cultural traditions of the Oraon community, and in the flora and fauna of Jharkhand.
 Cooked in earthen pots and served wrapped in leaves, menu items evoke the tastes and smells of the nearby forests from which they’re sourced.
 Foods are served on Sal (Shorea robusta) leaves.